 The more expensive Amarra can work independently from iTunes, has FLAC playback, and offers cache play which theoretically eliminate any distortion caused by a spinning disk.
 The price jumps from $49 to $189, however.
 You will have to be the judge if this still represents a good value.
 Channel D Pure Music is quite good but costs $129.
 I do not think it is as good as Amarra overall.

 Here are some of the music selection I used to audition these products:

 Bach Cello Suite No. 1, Prelude, Jean-Guihen Queyras Here Come the Sun, Yo-Yo Ma & James Taylor, Songs of Joy and Peace Satan Your Kingdom Must Come Down, Willie Nelson, Country Music Keb' Mo', Every Morning, Keb' Mo' Bach: Two & three Part Invention, Glenn Gould

 All are available in the iTunes music store as downloads.
 They were chosen for their innate sound quality.
-I played several other titles but these will give you and idea of what the various software can do.
+I played several other titles but these will give you an idea of what the various software can do.

 All of the software candidates will offer a very audible improvement to the sound of your iTunes files.
 You might begin to appreciate Apple’s compression engine.
 To get this quality of sound in true analogue be prepared to spend a great deal of money on phono cartridge, tonearm, turntable, and associated playback equipment that will not degrade the sound.
 The overall cost can be astronomical.
 This is why Amarra HiFi makes a lot of sense.
 The software is really a steal at the price it is offered.
-Why not download a trail version and see for yourself?
+Why not download a trial version and see for yourself?